jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 execution of the benchmarks.

 Without any command line argument, this script will compile and run all benchmarks.
-However, we recommend users to provide the name of a benchmark as the first argument, e.g.,
+However, we recommend users to provide the name of a benchmark as the first argument to run benchmarks individually, e.g.,

 ```shell
 dryrun_mini.sh olden
 ```

-will test a single benchmark and it is easier to examine the output.
+It will test a single benchmark and it is easier to examine the output.
 The benchmarks have clear output to show weather they finish successfully.

 ### Evaluation